SAGE SCRIBE OCCUPIES SEAT IN GREAT HALL

 Giants would win (the pennant) every year.”
 He would have to wait another 27 years.

-covered in his career Willie Mays was the greatest he maintains.
-“He could do everything (as a
+players he covered in his career Willie Mays was the greatest he maintains.
+“He could do

-five-tool player).”
-Peters felt Roberto Clemente of Pittsburgh was a close second behind the
+everything (as a five-tool player).”
+Peters felt Roberto Clemente of Pittsburgh was a close

-amazing Mays.
-“He could do everything, too,” and had the best arm of the top National League
+second behind the amazing Mays.
+“He could do everything, too,” and had the best arm of the top

-baseball figure of all time was Ted Williams, whom he saw at the end of Williams’ career.
-“He
+favorite baseball figure of all time was Ted Williams, whom he saw at the end of Williams’

-was my hero,” Peters says, smiling.
+career.
+“He was my hero,” Peters says, smiling.
 Why?
 “The Yankees won too much.
-And he was a better hitter,
+And he was a

-year Williams managed the Washington Senators, “Teddy Ballgame” granted the San Francisco
+the first year Williams managed the Washington Senators, “Teddy Ballgame” granted the San

-sportswriter an interview that lasted nearly a half hour.
-“I was in my glory,” Peters said.
+Francisco sportswriter an interview that lasted nearly a half hour.
+“I was in my glory,” Peters

+said.
 “That was the best interview I ever had.”
-He says it tops those with some of the great legendary
+He says it tops those with some of the great

-coaches, including Alabama football coach Paul “Bear” Bryant and John Wooden, the UCLA
+legendary coaches, including Alabama football coach Paul “Bear” Bryant and John Wooden,

-5,000+ San Francisco Giants games, more than any other sportswriter.
-He was one of the few with
+covered 5,000+ San Francisco Giants games, more than any other sportswriter.
+He was one of the

 to rate the all-time home run career leader, Peters puts Bonds in the second tier